-The existence of a pseudodifferential calculus (see \cite{Zworski2012}) requires symbols with a sufficient amount of regularity and control of derivatives.
-In this framework, one typically deals with symbol classes (see, for example, Chapter 18 of \cite{Hormander1985})
+The existence of a pseudodifferential calculus requires symbols with a sufficient amount of regularity and control of derivatives (see \cite[Chaper 18]{Hormander1985}).
+In the semiclassical framework, one typically deals with symbol classes (see, for example, Chapter 18 of \cite{Hormander1985})

 for a function $m: \R^{2n} \to (0,\infty)$ satisfying